whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 ***5.Frequently Asked Questions***

 1. **Whive description?** Whive is a peer to peer blockchain protocol that is built to allow for only small processor mining(CPU) and is resistant to both medium scale mining(GPU) and ASIC high scale mining.
 2. **Will Whive be open source?** Whive shall be an open-source platform available for improvement through Whive Improvement Proposals(WIPs).
 3. **How much time will research consume?** The experimental phase should be between 6 to 9 months with a private and public test-net rolled out at that time.
-4. **Which problems will the Whive blockchain solve?** The protocol incentivizes Solar Access initially and then also looking at the smart distributed economy(IoT and AI).
+4. **Which problems will the Whive blockchain solve?** The protocol incentivizes building sustainable energy solutions initially and the smart distributed economy(IoT and AI).
-5. **How many WHIVE Rewards will be rewarded per block?** Exactly 200.
+5. **How many WHIVE Rewards will be rewarded per block?** 200
 6. **How many WHIVE Rewards will be there in total?** 100,000,000
 7. **In which way will they be distributed (Timeframe)?** Approximately 20 years.
 8. **What is the average transaction speed we are aiming for?** 20 transactions per second.
 9. **Will there be a mining pool available?** Yes.
 10. **Is there any installations needed?
-(Browser, Phones, CPU)** pool mining software, mobile and desktop wallets available for Linux, Mac OS, Windows.
+(Browser, Phones, CPU)** Pool mining software, mobile and desktop wallets available for Linux, Mac OS, Windows.
-11. **Target Markets?** Whive is targeting high solar reliability markets, which include: South East Asia, Middle East and Africa.
+11. **Target Markets?** Whive is targeting high solar reliability markets, notably South East Asia and Africa.
 12. **What hashing algorithm are we using?** A customized YesPower 1.0 algorithm.
 13. **Which consensus algorithm are we using?** Proof of Work with priority for CPU nodes.
 14. **How long will it take  to mine one block (Block height)?** About 10 minutes.